OpenCyphal-Garage/demos/udral_servo/README.md

 This demo supports only UAVCAN/CAN at the moment, but it can be extended to support UAVCAN/UDP or UAVCAN/serial.

 The servo network service is defined for two kinds of actuators: translational and rotary.
-The only difference is that one uses `reg.drone.physics.dynamics.translation.Linear`, and the other uses `reg.drone.physics.dynamics.rotation.Planar`.
+The only difference is that one uses `reg.udral.physics.dynamics.translation.Linear`, and the other uses `reg.udral.physics.dynamics.rotation.Planar`.
 The types can be replaced if necessary.

-DS-015 comes with a hard requirement that a node shall be equipped with non-volatile memory for keeping the node registers (that is, configuration parameters).
+UDRAL comes with a hard requirement that a node shall be equipped with non-volatile memory for keeping the node registers (that is, configuration parameters).
 It is not possible to construct a compliant implementation without non-volatile memory.